Leadership in the Chesapeake Bay Watershed

 The Center for Leadership in Global Sustainability educates, inspires, and empowers professionals to achieve their career goals by offering credentials, competencies, connections, and confidence.
 Executive Master of Natural Resources (XMNR) graduates Kate Fritz, Abbi Huntzinger, and Molly Brown are three of the many XMNR alumni that work as sustainability leaders in the Chesapeake Bay watershed.
 While their responsibilities vary, these graduate often collaborate and rely on the work of the others to ensure environmental protection of this important mid-Atlantic drainage basin.

-“The bay gets maintained through funded projects, and it’s my job to make sure those projects get accomplished,” Abbi says.
-As a Senior Program Officer at the Chesapeake Bay Trust, Abbi manages a portfolio of programs for environmental outreach, education, restoration, and technical assistance for the watershed.
+“The health of the bay is in part maintained through grant funded projects, and it’s my job to make sure the best projects receive funding,” Abbi says.
+As a Senior Program Officer at the Chesapeake Bay Trust, Abbi manages a portfolio of programs for environmental outreach, restoration, and technical assistance for the watershed.

 Abbi sees firsthand how the goals of her organization dovetail with those of other related groups.
 For example, she works closely with Charles County Watershed Restoration and Protection, where she helps protect this Maryland county’s waterways by finding development patterns and troubleshooting water issues such as pollution.

 The XMNR program empowers its students to see how environmental impact occurs at all levels, including the private and public sectors.
 Abbi’s work at the crossroads of environmental needs, legal assistance, and project execution has brought her in contact with colleague Kate Fritz, Executive Director of the Alliance for the Chesapeake Bay, and Molly Brown, staff attorney at the Chesapeake Legal Alliance.